Anoushka25/Anoushka25/README.md

 I'm a Computer Science Engineering student at Guru Gobind Singh Indraprastha University passionate about technology and innovation.

-🔭 I’m currently working on projects in Machine Learning, Data Science, and exploring the fascinating world of Gen AI.
+🔭 I have worked on projects based on Machine Learning specifically Computer Vision.

 🌱 I’m currently learning more about Machine Learning algorithms and techniques, as well as diving deeper into Gen AI.